mixitconf/mixit/README.md

 # TODO

+ - Switch from Tomcat to Reactor Netty
- - Dependency injection will be updated with the Spring 5 functional bean API when available
+ - Dependency injection will be updated with the [Spring 5 functional bean API when available](https://jira.spring.io/browse/SPR-14832)

 # Getting started

 To import the project in IDEA:
  - Clone the project `git clone https://github.com/mix-it/mixit.git`
- - Build it to generate required classes via the annotation pre-processor: `/.gradlew build`
  - Make sure you have at least IntelliJ IDEA 2016.3
  - Update IDEA Kotlin plugin to 1.1: Tools -> Kotlin -> Configure Kotlin Plugin Updates -> Early Access Preview 1.1
  - Import it in IDEA as a Gradle project